mkenn/fireCoupledRuns/README.md

 # fireCoupledRuns
-MCK scripts to test fire spread and effects coupled runs
+MCK scripts to test fire spread and effects coupled runs for the RHESSys-WMFire model